tillitis/tillitis-key1/doc/quickstart.md

 $ make prog_flash
 ```

-After programming, when your Key1 device is connected to the host, it would boot the firmware.
+After programming, when your device is connected to the host, it would boot the
-When boot has completed, the device will start flashing the LED white.
-This indicates that the device
+firmware.
+When boot has completed, the device will start flashing the LED
-is ready to receive and measure an app.
+white.
+This indicates that the device is ready to receive and measure an app.

+# Device personalization

-To personalize the device, you need to modify the hex file that contain the Unique Device Secret (UDS).
+To personalize the device, you need to modify the hex file that contains the
-You should also update the Unique Device Identity (UDI).
-These hex files are located in hw/application_fpga/data.
+Unique Device Secret (UDS).
+You should also update the Unique Device Identity
+(UDI).
+These hex files are located in `hw/application_fpga/data/`.
+Note that
+after modify the files in this directory, you need to rebuild and program the
+device again (as above).

-To make this easier there is a tool, tpt that can generate these files.
-The tool can be found in hw/application_fpga/tools/tpt.
+To make this easier there is a tool that can generate these files.
+The tool can
-The tool allow you to supply a secret used as part of the UDS generation.
-The tool can be run interactively, or by suppling
+be found in `hw/application_fpga/tools/tpt`.
+The tool allow you to supply a
+secret used as part of the UDS generation.
+The tool can be run interactively,
-inputs on the command line:
+or by suppling inputs on the command line:

 ```
 usage: tpt.py [-h] [-v] [--uss USS] [--vid VID] [--pid PID] [--rev REV] [--serial SERIAL]